Distance-Modding/Mod.LevelSelectAdditions/README.md

 * Re-introduce the *Rate this level* button in the Advanced level select menu.
 * Hide unused buttons that appear in the Advanced level select menu when Choosing Main Menu levels.

-## Known Bugs

-* The Quick Playlist label can sometimes keep the last-used name.
-* The file name for the Save Quick Playlist prompt will also sometimes keep the last-used name.